emilperdue/emilperdue.github.io/_pages/about.md

 ------

 **Maroon Capital & Derivatives Group Quant Trading**<br />
 Currently undergoing an intensive training program in each quantitative finance RSO including weekly workshops and talks on derivatives and the theories of options pricing.
-Developing/backtesting algorithmic trading strategies on historical data to maximize risk-adjusted returns in simulated trading environments.
+I am in the process of developing/backtesting algorithmic trading strategies on historical data in order to maximize risk-adjusted returns in simulated trading environments.

 **Oeconomica - Undergraduate Economics Research Group**<br />
 Researcher in the Asset Pricing Cohort: Conducting alternative data-driven research on ESG stocks’ risk premium and the alpha potential in ESG-diversified portfolios.